Shruti-Manoharan/Data-Analysis/README.md

-Data analysis using pandas library of titanic dataset.
+Data analysis using numpy, pandas, matplotlib and seaborn libraries of various datasets.